Aktion Gitter: Victims

 The way in which the mass arrests were carried out triggered such popular resentment that one week later on 30 August 1944, Ernst Kaltenbrunner ordered a review that led to some mitigation.
 Overall the approach of the ruling Nazi Party remained inconsistent and unpredictable, however.
-On the one hand many of the detainees were soon released in response to massive protests from their families and friends.
-But on the other hand, because of the inhuman conditions in the concentration camps during the winter of 1944/45, many of those who remained in detention died.
+On the one hand, many of the detainees were soon released in response to massive protests from their families and friends.
+But on the other, because of the inhuman conditions in the concentration camps during the winter of 1944/45, many of those who remained in detention died.
 That is what happened to Johanna Tesch and Joseph Roth.
 Former national Reichstag Gitter detainees who did not survive the concentration camps included Otto Gerig, Karl Mache and Heinrich Jasper.
 The Hamburg education reformer Kurt Adams was a Gitter victim who possibly did not even live to experience that year's winter.
-As the end of the war approached the authorities evacuated concentration camps in areas about to be over-run by enemy armies.
+As the end of the war approached the authorities evacuated concentration camps in areas about to be overrun by enemy armies.
 Evacuation was accomplished through a succession of forced marches, which came to be known as death marches.
 Camp inmates unable to complete these death marches were simply shot.
 Former member of the Reichstag Friedrich Puchta initially survived his death march out of Dachau and lived to see liberation, after which he was immediately hospitalised.
 He perished shortly thereafter as a direct consequence of his internment at Dachau.
 Other Gitter detainees perished when the SS Cap Arcona, by then used as a prison ship and moored off Lübeck, was sunk by the British Royal Air Force the day before the German military surrender.
 Aktion Gitter was therefore a government reprisal that ended in death for many of those caught up in it.

 Politician victims of Aktion Gitter who survived the experience and re-emerged as national politicians in the German Federal Republic (West Germany), following its establishment in 1949, include Konrad Adenauer (CDU), Paul Löbe (SPD) and Kurt Schumacher (SPD).

-There is a longer list of Aktion Gitter victims, currently (September 2015) of 192 lines, on German Wikipedia at 'Victims of Aktion Gitter (1944)'.

 Historiography

 The historian Stefanie Schüler-Springorum, writing in 2005, noted that Aktion Gitter had at that time only been researched "selectively" for northern Germany.
-Subsequently other historians have endorsed the view that Aktion Gitter has not yet been conclusively researched.
+Subsequently other historians have endorsed the view that Gitter has not yet been conclusively researched.